 Much thanks to the staff at the Milwaukee County Historical Society, specifically the Harry H. Anderson Research Library for providing information for this history.

 Celebrate Earth Day with us at Doctors Park.
-Please bring work gloves and a your own water reusable water bottle* for a morning or community clean-up.
-Information regarding the amount and type of trash we learn from the beach will be sent to the Alliance for the Great Lakes as part of the Adopt-a-Beach program.
+Please bring work gloves and your own reusable water bottle* for a morning of community clean-up.
+Information regarding the amount and type of trash we remove from the beach will be sent to the Alliance for the Great Lakes as part of the Adopt-a-Beach program.

 9:30 to Noon.
 Meet in the parking lot.